 Terms of Service

-Reliability and customer support
+Reliability and Customer support

-The things listed above doesn’t count at all if the service isn’t reliable.
+The things listed above don’t count at all if the service isn’t reliable.
 Reliability isn’t something to be measured by download speed or anything.
-The best way check the reliability of the ISP is to ask the current users of that particular ISP.
+The best way to check the reliability of the ISP is to ask the current users of that particular ISP.
 There may be your friend or neighbor using the same ISP, ask him/her about the reliability and customer service and make sure to ask as many people as possible.

 Now, let’s be real, clearly, there isn’t a single ISP that satisfies all the above-mentioned criteria.
 If you choose one of the factors we listed above then you may have to compromise one another.
 There will always be sacrifices.
 No matter what your preference is, whether it may be speed or cost, don’t forget to be sure about the most important factor of all: RELIABILITY.